Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 .. math::
     scales = \frac {max(abs(data))}{2^{bitwidth} - 1}

-Inputs, weights and outputs scales are folded into a single output scale vector.
+Input, weight and output scales are folded into a single output scale vector.

-To avoid saturation in downstream operations throughout a model graph, the bitwidth of intermediary results is decreased using
+To avoid saturation in downstream operations throughout a model graph, the bitwidth of intermediate results is decreased using
 `OutputQuantizer <../api_reference/quantizeml_apis.html#quantizeml.layers.OutputQuantizer>`__.
 The
 `quantize <../api_reference/quantizeml_apis.html#quantizeml.models.quantize>`__ function has